Aleksandr Dvornikov: Syrian civil war

-In September 2015, Dvornikov became the first commander of the Russian Armed Forces in Syria during the Russian military intervention in Syria.
+Around 30 September 2015, Dvornikov became the first commander of the Group of Forces in Syria during the Russian intervention in the Syrian civil war.
 On 17 March 2016, he was awarded the title Hero of the Russian Federation for his leadership.

 In July 2016, Dvornikov became the Southern Military District's acting commander.
 He was confirmed in the position on 20 September 2016.

-By a decree from President Putin, Dvornikov was promoted to the rank of army general on 23 June 2020.

-Sanctions
+In 2018, Dvornikov wrote an article in Vestnik, the journal of the Russian Academy of Military Sciences, describing the campaign in Syria as an integrated air-ground campaign, in which the main ground element was the Syrian Arab Army, and as one that used siege warfare.
+He also wrote that during the Battle of Aleppo a grouping was created to deliver strikes on targets along the outer ring of the city, working in three shifts for constant fire impact on enemy positions.